To Some the Jungle May Seem an Inhospitable

 and flint for stone tools.

-This was the environment that the Mayans adapted
+This was the environment that the Maya adapted

-during which they developed a rich cosmology, an arithmetic
+during which time they developed a rich cosmology, an arithmetic

 system that included the concept of zero, a complex